All Episodes

 I really think you have hit on something now.

-And Kenny, You just struck gold.
+And Kenny, you just struck gold.

 I couldn't agree with you more about Jesse Jackson or Al Sharpton.

-I'll tell you what, Kenny, I knew you and I would find common ground if I just hung in.
+I'll tell you what, I knew you and I would find common ground if I just hung in.

-Oh, Pittsburgh will win it.
+Oh, Pittsburgh is going to win it.

 Pittsburgh will win common ground again.